-If these remedies do not ease the symptoms, surgery may be performed to increase the room in the carpal tunnel.
+If these remedies do not improve the symptoms, surgery may be performed to increase the room in the carpal tunnel.

-Pain due to a pinched nerve may be accompanied by numbness, tingling or even weakness in the arm.
+Pain due to a pinched nerve may be accompanied by numbness, tingling (pins and needles) or even weakness in the arm.

 The appropriate step is to see a doctor for a diagnosis and medical advice.The treatments recommended can vary from simple use of pain relief medication and rest to surgery.

 Doctors can prescribe drugs to reduce pain, including non steroidal anti inflammatory medications.
 Other medications that suppress the immune system are also available.
+The course of disease progression can be modified by giving so-called disease-modifying anti-rheumatic drugs.
 Corticosteroid injections into the joint can be tried to directly combat inflammation.

 Having said this, there is no fundamental cure for arthritis of any form.
-Instead, doctors will try to reduce the severity of the symptoms and slow the rate of progression of the disease.
+Instead, doctors will try to reduce the severity of the symptoms and slow the disease’s rate of progression.

 Showing all 7 results